 Establishing "one-stop-shops" at national and regional level (as proposed in the "Smart Financing for Smart Buildings" initiative) is essential to reduce risks of overlaps and secure coordination.
 However, the same effort has to be done at the EU level.
-In principle, the new European Investment Advisory Hub (EIAH) created by the Juncker Plan is mandated to act as a "single point of entry" for all authorities and project promoters requiring information and project assistance for investments within the Union278.
+In principle, the new European Investment Advisory Hub (EIAH) created by the Juncker Plan is mandated to act as a "single point of entry" for all authorities and project promoters requiring information and project assistance for investments within the Union281.
 To date, however, the capacity of the EIAH itself is not yet sufficient to perform this role.
-This is partly explained by the short time the EIAH exists (it was created in September 2015), but the budget allocated to EIAH is very limited and the capacity of the EIAH to reach all the whole territory in the Union depends on the establishment of voluntary agreements for the provision of services with National Promotional Banks (NPBs) or other local partners (e.g. cohesion policy's management authorities).
-As NPBs and national governments do not have the same capacity to provide such services, there might be inequalities in the capacity of EIAH to reach the territory279.
+This is partly explained by the short time the EIAH exists (it was created in September 2015), but the budget allocated to EIAH is very limited and the capacity of the EIAH to reach the whole EU territory depends on the establishment of voluntary agreements for the provision of services with National Promotional Banks (NPBs) or other local partners (e.g. cohesion policy's management authorities).
+As NPBs and national governments do not have the same capacity to provide such services, there might be inequalities in the capacity of EIAH to reach the territory282.
 To prevent this to happen, the budget of the EIAH should be enhanced.
-It would be also recommendable to set up a program to encourage the exchange of staff between NPBs involved in the provision of EIAH services280.
+It would be also recommendable to set up a programme to encourage the exchange of staff between NPBs involved in the provision of EIAH services283.

 Fourth, related with the last point, there is a need to guarantee the added value of EU interventions vis-à-vis national-level interventions.
 In many cases, this additionality stems from the capacity of EU-level policies to reduce territorial inequalities, helping those territories having the greatest needs and/or those least equipped to face these needs.
-In the case of energy efficiency investment, there is a strong correlation between needs and capacities: those EU member states having the largest investment needs in energy efficiency are mostly located in central and eastern Europe, and they are also those having the largest capacity gaps and least experience in the use of financial instruments.
+In the case of energy efficiency investment, there is a strong correlation between needs and capacities: those EU Member States having the largest investment needs in energy efficiency are mostly located in central and eastern Europe, and they are also those having the largest capacity gaps and least experience in the use of financial instruments.
 Thus, logically, they should be the main target for EU-level interventions.
-However, whereas the geographical distribution of ESIF funds for energy efficiency responds to this logic (see box 7), this is not the case for the provision of other EU-level technical assistance.
+However, whereas the geographical distribution of ESIF funds for energy efficiency is now more responsive to this logic (see box 7), this is not the case for the provision of other EU-level technical assistance.

-^{278.} Article 14.2 a) of EFSI regulation: "The EIAH shall provide services in addition to those already available under other Union programmes, including: (a) providing a single point of entry for technical assistance for authorities and project promoters (...)
+^{281.} Article 14.2 a) of EFSI regulation: "The EIAH shall provide services in addition to those already available under other Union programmes, including: (a) providing a single point of entry for technical assistance for authorities and project promoters (...)

-^{279.} See Rubio Eulalia, Rinaldi David and Pellerin-Carlin Thomas, "Investment in Europe: Making the best of the Juncker Plan", Studies and Reports No.109, Jacques Delors Institute, March 2016
+^{282.} See Eulalia Rubio, David Rinaldi and Thomas Pellerin-Carlin, "Investment in Europe: Making the best of the Juncker Plan", Studies and Reports No.109, Jacques Delors Institute, March 2016

-^{280.} Rubio et al, op. cit.
+^{283.} Eulalia Rubio, David Rinaldi and Thomas Pellerin-Carlin, op. cit.

 If we look at the geographical distribution of the 97 projects funded by ELENA and MLEI, for instance, the first two countries by number of projects are the UK and Denmark, which are both countries ranking very well as regards to the energy intensity of their economies and with public administrations well-experienced in sustainable energy field and the use of financial instruments.
-This bias towards countries having powerful public administrations and sophisticated financial markets seems to be present in other EU technical assistance facilities: thus, for instance, the UK also appears as the main beneficiary of the technical assistance provided by the new European Investment Advisory Hub (EIAH)281.
+This bias towards countries having powerful public administrations and sophisticated financial markets seems to be present in other EU technical assistance facilities: thus, for instance, the UK also appears as the main beneficiary of the technical assistance provided by the new European Investment Advisory Hub (EIAH)284.